pdwaggoner/pdwaggoner.github.io/Teach.md

 ### University of Chicago

-* Unsupervised Machine Learning (Autumn 2019, Spring 2021)
+* Unsupervised Machine Learning
-* Perspectives on Computational Modeling (Winter 2020, 2021)
+* Perspectives on Computational Modeling
-* Introduction to Machine Learning (Winter 2020, 2021)
+* Introduction to Machine Learning
-* Data Mining & Data Visualization for the Social Sciences (Summer 2020; Co-taught with Benjamin Soltoff)
+* Data Mining & Data Visualization for the Social Sciences (Co-taught with Ben Soltoff)
-* Perspectives on Computational Research (Spring 2020, 2021; Co-taught with Jon Clindaniel & Benjamin Soltoff)
+* Perspectives on Computational Research (Co-taught with Jon Clindaniel & Ben Soltoff)
-* Computational Methods for American Politics (Autumn 2019)
+* Computational Methods for American Politics

 ### College of William & Mary